Zebra Mussel Update - Little Boy 6/24/2026

 A dive team will search the area around the Wabedo boat landing for evidence that a zebra mussel population exists.
 According to Nicole, zebra mussels may, or may not have been introduced into the lake during this event.
 It is possible that those in the vegetation sample and the two on the boat were the only invasive mussels carried by this boater.
 If, however, zebra mussels were introduced into the lake, it may be several years before they reach an observable density.

-Wabedo and Little Boy Lakes, which are connected by a navigable channel, have 3 (three) trained AIS Detectors living on the lakes who sample vegetation at the public landings monthly to try to detect any AIS early and, hopefully, contain the spread of any species that are introduced.
+Wabedo and Little Boy Lakes, which are connected by a navigable channel, have 4 (four) trained AIS Detectors living on the lakes who sample vegetation at the public landings monthly to try to detect any AIS early and, hopefully, contain the spread of any species that are introduced.
 As the boating season nears its end for the year, boaters and property owners should carefully inspect their boats, docks, lifts, and fishing tackle for any possible infestations.

 On May 16, 2020 the WLBCR Lakes Association board approved an updated AIS Plan.
 The plan was updated on June 22, 2020 to include information on mystery snails and crusty crayfish.
 The plan acknowledges and follows the Cass County AIS Prevention and Management Plan as approved by the Cass County Board of Commissioners on 3/20/2020 and supports the Minnesota state law: Clean your watercraft, Drain all water, Dispose of unused bait.
 The plan identifies general strategies to be implemented to educate property owners and the public, in order to greatly reduce or prevent AIS from entering the lakes.